 What Makes A Good Seaweed Cleanse?

 Now that you know how beneficial seaweed is to cleansing and nourishing your body, you may be thinking about detoxing with a seaweed cleanse.
 You might even be wondering how to get your hands on some seaweed!
 You may be able to find it at the store depending on where you live, but it is most likely dried and has a lot of sodium.
-It also probably doesn’t have the same nutritional value as fresh seaweed.
+It also probably doesn’t have the same nutritional value as of fresh seaweed.
 To get the best results, you’ll need to use a supplement.
 Supplements are convenient and easy to use.

 When you are looking for a supplement you may find one with just seaweed.
 There are other natural ingredients however when partnered with seaweed can be effective not only in cleansing toxins but also getting your body back on track and running efficiently.
 These powerhouses are a natural way to get the nutrition that you lack in your diet as well as an enormous amount of health benefits.

 Bladderwrack is a brown type of seaweed that is considered an algae.
 It’s high in iodine and is used to help balance the thyroid.
 Bladderwrack powder contains fucoidan, a powerful anti-inflammatory.
 An additional asset of fucoidan is that it is an anti-aging agent, helping with skin elasticity.